gergoe-szabo/monolog/README.md

 OpenAI's Whisper is being used to achieve great transcription quality, as well as NLTK and the Scikit-Learn library to extract key information.

+monoLog is a quality-of-life app designed to aid in responding to lengthy audio messages.
+While I still highly encourage the users to listen to messages for the nuances of emotion and simply out of respect, monoLog allows users to load the audio file, highlighting key phrases and keywords for better retention.
+With monoLog, responding to extended messages becomes effortless, eliminating the need for manual note-taking.

 This project has been developed by me, Gergő Szabó, on behalf of a university project at the Julius-Maximilans-Universität Würzburg, on the subject of Digital Humanities.